 From here we will visit a restricted access area in the extreme south of the country where many raptors breed including Black Kite, Red Kite, Hobby, Saker Falcon, White-tailed Eagle and Eastern Imperial Eagle.

 We will also visit a local wine cellar one evening for a meal and wine tasting.

 On day eight we will drive back to Prague, arriving in good time for our flight home.

 If you would like to add on a city break in Prague at the end or beginning of the trip please let us know on the booking form so that we can book appropriate flights.
 We are happy to arrange anything you need; hotels, transport or guiding.
 Please feel free to ring us to discuss your plans.

 It is likely to be warm and sunny, although there is a chance of rain.
 It should be a little cooler in the mountains, although we do not venture too high.
 Breakfast will be taken at about 7.30am most mornings, perhaps later to fit in with pre-breakfast walks.
 Basic fitness is all that is required.
 Full days will be spent in the field and reasonable length walks will be undertaken regularly.
 There will be some uphill walking on the first few days, but at a sensible pace.

 ACCOMMODATION AND FOOD

-Full board accommodation is provided, with two nights at the Hotel Arnika, in the Sumava Mountains, two nights in Trebon at the Golden Star Hotel, three nights at the Border Chateau near Lednice, in Moravia and one night at a good quality hotel in Prague.
+Full board accommodation is provided, with two nights at the Pension Klose, in the Sumava Mountains, two nights in Trebon at the Golden Star Hotel and three nights at the Border Chateau near Lednice, in Moravia.
 All accommodations are of a very good standard and the food and drink is excellent.
 All rooms have en suite facilities.